How to Unfold Top Decays: Unbinned top quark decay unfolding

 The results are shown in Fig.~\ref{fig:4d_biased}.
 First, we see that we can unfold the sum of the single jet masses extremely well, with deviations of the unfolded data from the generator truth at the per-cent level.
 This means that we expect to be able to extract the 3-jet mass essentially from the sum of all 2-jet masses with a known and controlled offset.

-Next, we show a 2-jet mass, with the characteristic $W$-peak and the shoulder at $m_{bj}^\text{max}$.
-The $W$-peak is washed out at the reco-level, but the generative unfolding reproduces it extremely well.
-The relative deviation of the unfolded to the truth 2-jet mass distributions is at most a few per-cent, with no visible shift around the $W$-peak.
-The same quality of the unfolding can be observed in the $M_{jjj}$ distribution, perfectly reproducing the top mass at $m_t = 172.5$~GeV, the correct value in the training data and in the data which gets unfolded.
+Next, we show a 2-jet mass, with the characteristic $W$ peak and the shoulder at $m_{bj}^\text{max}$.
+The $W$ peak is washed out at the reco-level, but the generative unfolding reproduces the gen-level extremely well.
+The relative deviation of the unfolded to the truth 2-jet mass distributions is at most a few per-cent, with no visible shift around the $W$ peak.
+The same quality of the unfolding can be observed in the $M_{jjj}$ distribution, perfectly reproducing the top mass at $m_t = 172.5\,\unit{GeV}$, the correct value in the training data and in the data which gets unfolded.

 The problem with measuring the top mass from unfolded data appears when we unfold data simulated with a different top mass.
-In the lower-right panel of Fig.~\ref{fig:4d_biased} we show the unfolded $M_{jjj}$ distribution for reco-level data generated with $m_t= 173.5$~GeV, unfolded with generative networks trained on $m_t= 172.5$~GeV.
-We see that the top peak in the unfolded data is dominated by the training bias of the network, specifically a maximum at $M_{jjj} = (172 \pm 1)$~GeV.
+In the lower-right panel of Fig.~\ref{fig:4d_biased} we show the unfolded $M_{jjj}$ distribution for reco-level data generated with $m_t= 173.5\,\unit{GeV}$, unfolded with generative networks trained on $m_t= 172.5\,\unit{GeV}$.
+We see that the top peak in the unfolded data is dominated by the training bias of the network, specifically a maximum at $M_{jjj} = (172 \pm 1)\,\unit{GeV}$.
 This means the top peak is entirely determined by the training bias and hardly impacted by the reco-level data which we unfold.

-From the 4-dimensional unfolding we know that the network learns the $W$-peak in the 2-jet masses and the top peak in the 3-jet mass at a precision much below the physical particle widths.
+From the 4-dimensional unfolding we know that the network learns the $W$ peak in the 2-jet masses and the top peak in the 3-jet mass at a precision much below the physical particle widths.
 The problem is that the bias from the network training completely determines the position of these mass peaks in the unfolded data.
 To confirm that these findings are not an artifact of our reduced phase space dimensionality, we repeat the same analysis for the 6-dimensional phase space

 The unfolded 3-jet mass distributions are shown in Fig.~\ref{fig:6d_biased}, corresponding to the 4-dimensional case in Fig.~\ref{fig:4d_biased}.
-While the unfolded peak in $M_{jjj}$ is a slight bit worse than for the easier 4-dimensional case, the bias from the training remains, in spite of the fact that we are weakening the expressive power of the unfolding network by adding distributions that are mildly affected by the peak position.
+While the unfolded peak in $M_{jjj}$ is a bit worse than for the easier 4-dimensional case when unfolding the same value of $m_t$ as used in the training, the bias from the training remains in spite of the fact that we are weakening the expressive power of the unfolding network by adding distributions that are mildly affected by the peak position.